PikaLabs/floyd/README.md

 * Floyd is an **library** that could be easily embeded into users' application;
 * Floyd support consistency between cluster nodes by APIs like Read/Write/Delete;
 * Also we support direct access to data without consistency: DirtyRead/DirtyWrite;
+* Also some query and debug managment APIs： GetLeader/GetServerStatus/set_log_level

 ### Users